deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 Twitter is pretty popular in the Digital Humanities (DH) community and has been for awhile.
 It's also a good way of practicing being concise and informative while talking to a public audience.
 You'll be setting up an *academic* or *professional* Twitter, meaning you might need to create a new profile if you already have a personal account.
 If you're unfamiliar with Twitter, [check this out](https://digitalhumanities.berkeley.edu/twitter-scholarly-networking).

-You should be **posting on Twitter *at least twice* per week** and then **submitting Tweets to me via Scholar each Sunday by 11:59 pm**.
+You should be **posting on Twitter *at least twice* per week** and then **submitting Tweets to me via Scholar each Friday by 11:59 pm**.
 To submit your Tweets via Scholar, you'll need to take screen shots.
 I've listed some resources and instructions below.
 I've also included instructions for sumbitting your tweets under "How to Submit."

 _____